About the Author

 After several years of working in construction and engineering, I finally got my first hands on experience in creating and maintaining a server-client deployment for a bar Point of Sale (PoS) system.
 This allowed me to work into similar areas, including building security, CCTV systems and even DMX512 theatre lighting controls.

 As Covid-19 plagued the beginning of 2020, I began to focus on how to best use the internet to keep communities together.
-With the purchase of a used HPE server, I reconditioned the machine and set up a Minecraft server for mature adults in minority groups.
+With the purchase of a used HP server, I reconditioned the machine and set up a Minecraft network for mature adults in minority groups.
 I then began learning to market such a service, and soon developed a small but close community of friends.

-My enjoyment of tinkering and working with server and networking hardware only seems to be growing, and I'm very much looking forward to finding a future career in tech.
+My enjoyment of tinkering and working with server and networking hardware continues to grow, and I'm very much looking forward to future projects in network and server administration.